-In part III, Doc constructed a giant machine with the sole purpose of creating ice cubes before the technology (otherwise) existed, which sounds like something one would do if they were trying to randomly change the timeline.
+In part III, Doc constructed a giant machine with the sole purpose of creating ice cubes before the technology became common, which sounds like something one would do if they were trying to randomly change the timeline.
 That's all it does too; no Chekhov's Gun here.

 He probably had no intention of publicizing his inventions anyways, and nobody in town would probably figure out how it worked.

 ...And that information from the future saved Doc's life in the first film.